Tsonic GitHub

 Surface effect

-Surface changes the ambient API, not the meaning of explicit CLR imports.
+Surface selection selects the ambient API, not the meaning of explicit CLR imports.

 Example: